LucasDelfino92/morrowindsharp/main.md

 Takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.

 [**Putting Power In Willpower (Necro Edit)**](mods/Putting%20Power%20in%20Willpower%20(Necro%20Edit).7z)
-Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will, as it is implied by the attribute's description. [**Original mod**](https://www.nexusmods.com/morrowind/mods/45742) by **R-Zero**.
-The Necro Edit includes fixes by **Necrolesian**.
+Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will, as it is implied by the attribute's description.
+Includes fixes by Necrolesian. [**Original mod**](https://www.nexusmods.com/morrowind/mods/45742) by R-Zero.

 [**Realistic Movement Speeds**](https://www.nexusmods.com/morrowind/mods/46248)
 Modifies movement speeds when strafing or backpedaling so that they are more realistic.
 NPCs and players alike will no longer be able to fire volleys of arrows while running backwards to safety.
 Movement direction is now tactically important.